chriso23/firebase-database-web-sdk/README.md

 Introduction
 ------------
-This quickstart sample app contains a step-by-step guide that demonstrates how to connect your web application to Firebase, set up the Firebase Realtime Database JavaScript SDK, and configure the database rules to build a simple blogging application that allows authorized users to post and retrieve data in real-time.
+This quickstart sample app contains a step-by-step guide that demonstrates how to connect your web application to Firebase, set up the Firebase Realtime Database Web SDK, and configure the database rules to build a simple blogging application that allows authorized users to post and retrieve data in real-time.

 [Read more about the Firebase Realtime Database](https://firebase.google.com/docs/database/)